-Michelle King, Assistant Director, Path Program
+Michelle King, Associate Director, Path Program

-Michelle King brings a wealth of mentoring experience to her position as assistant director of the Honors College Path Program.
+Michelle King brings a wealth of mentoring experience to her position as associate director of the Honors College Path Program.
 As an undergraduate at the University of California, Santa Barbara, she interned in the student affairs department, where she led a mentoring program for freshmen and transfer students, co-facilitated weekly courses on leadership and campus life, and organized social events and community service projects.
 King is a Gates Millennium Scholar and served as an ambassador for that program, visiting high schools and hosting writing workshops to help students develop essays for their scholarship application.

 After earning her bachelor's degree in cultural anthropology with a minor in education, King completed a master's degree in higher education in student affairs here at the University of Arkansas, serving as a graduate assistant in recruitment for the Honors College.
 She gained valuable experience in recruitment as an admissions counselor for the U of A's enrollment services before returning to the Honors College to support the Path Program.
 King is currently pursuing a doctoral degree in higher education administration.